 - Use autocomplete and autocorrect to assist visitors when typing into the search box.

 - If the query yields no results, offer related queries the user may be interested in or direct them to elsewhere.

 - Optimize the terms on your site to reflect the language of your target consumers.
 For instance, say you sell baby items and your core audience resides in the UK, your website would likely use the term "cot" instead of "crib."

 How Site:Search Can Make Your Life Easier as a Marketer

-- Surface content to link to.
-If you want to link to a piece of content about a specific subject matter within your own content, the site:search is a great way to resurface it ... or even find some new pieces of content you didn't know existed.
+- Surface related content to link to – If you want to link to a piece of content within your own content, a site search is a great way to resurface it or even find some new pieces of content you didn't know existed.